 That said, it needs to be done properly so that both the mentor and the mentee can gain from the relationship.
-As a mentor, you need to know what you want to impart in the mentee and what style the mentee prefers, so that you are able to successfully provide the right guidance and in the right way.
+As a mentor, you need to know what you want to impart to the mentee and what style the mentee prefers so that you are able to successfully provide the right guidance in the right way.
 Remember, a successful mentorship relationship will give you personal satisfaction, as it helps you shape future generations.

 How to be an Effective Mentor

 Teaching is a way of passing on knowledge and sharing experiences, which the mentee can benefit from.
 Teaching is a process that can be used in a formal and informal setting and helps you shape the development of a mentee through past experiences and expertise.

 While at it, remember that the mentee picks up values, beliefs, ethics, attitudes, methods, and styles by simply observing your actions.
 This means that you can mentor by modelling, as the mentee will most likely model their behaviour around your own.
 The mentee will often follow your path, adapt your approaches, and generally follow your actions.
 Therefore, your behaviour ought to be that which can be emulated beneficially.

 A big role played by mentors involves opening doors for mentees.
 Mentors, especially within an organisation or industry, often have the right networks and influence to help mentees grow.
 If and when a suitable opportunity arises, you can open the door for a mentee to walk in and grow themselves.

 Inspire and Motivate them